emiliosheinz/introduction-to-algorithms/src/2/2.3/2.3-5/README.md

 This means that the worst-case running time of the recursive version of insertion sort is $\Theta(n^2)$.
 Each element (n) needs to be shifted to the right position in the sorted subarray (n).

-You also can find the TypeScript implementation of the pseudocode above in [./recursive-insertion-sort.ts](./recursive-insertion-sort.ts).
+You also can find the implementation of the pseudocode above in [./recursive-insertion-sort.ts](./recursive-insertion-sort.ts).